Jump to Content: Welcome to the virtual world of Georgia Tech

-Paul Kvam is an associate professor in ISyE.
-He joined ISyE in 1995 after working for four years as scientific staff at the Los Alamos National Laboratory.
-Dr. Kvam received his B.S. in Mathematics from Iowa State University in 1984, an M.S. in Statistics from the University of Florida in 1986, and his Ph.D. in Statistics from the University of California, Davis in 1991.
+Paul Kvam is a professor Stewart School of Industrial and Systems Engineering.
+He joined ISyE in 1995 after working for four years as scientific staff researcher at the Los Alamos National Laboratory.
+He became a full professor in 2006.
+Dr. Kvam received his B.S. in Mathematics from Iowa State University in 1984, an M.S. in Statistics from the University of Florida in 1986, and his Ph.D. in Statistics from the University of California, Davis in 1990.
+He has published over 60 articles in peer-reviewed journals in statistics and engineering, and is a fellow of the American Statistical Association.
+He is co-author of two textbooks: Nonparametric Statistics for Science and Engineering (Wiley Press, 2007) with Dr. Brani Vidakovic, and Basic Statistical Tools for Improving Quality (Wiley Press, 2011) with Dr. Chang Wook Kang.

 His research interests focus on statistical reliability with applications to engineering, nonparametric estimation, and analysis of complex and dependent systems.
-Dr. Kvam has served as associate editor for IEEE Transactions on Reliability (1992-2000), Technometrics (1999-2005) and Journal of the American Statistical Association (2002-present).
-He is a member of the American Statistical Association, Institute of Mathematical Statistics, Institute for Operations Research and Management Science, IEEE.
+Dr. Kvam has served as associate editor for IEEE Transactions on Reliability (1992-2000), Technometrics (1999-2005), The American Statistician (2005-present), Journal of Quality Technology (2008-present) and Journal of the American Statistical Association (2002-2011).
+He is a member of the American Statistical Association, Institute of Mathematical Statistics, Institute for Operations Research and Management Science.
+He currently serves as the School's Associate Chair for Graduate Studies.

 Brani Vidakovic, Ph.D.Brani Vidakovic